php-tuf/php-tuf/README.md

        curl http://localhost:8001/targets/testtarget.txt > tuftargets/testtarget.txt
        client.py --repo http://localhost:8001 testtarget.txt
        # A 404 is expected for N.root.json unless a key has been rotated.

-### Running the PHP-TUF tests

-1. Ensure you have all required dependencies by running `composer install`.
-2. Run `composer test` at the project's root.

 ## Dependency policies and information